Nonadiabatic Quantum Dynamics of Molecules Scattering from Metal Surfaces: Results

 It is insightful to analyse the time dependent components of the energy in the system to better understand the dynamical processes at play.
 In Fig.~\ref{energies_time}, the time dependence of the molecular energy, $\langle H_\text{mol} \rangle$, along with the corresponding translational kinetic energy, $\langle\text{KE}_\text{z}\rangle$, and bond energy, $\langle E_r\rangle$ are shown for three different initial vibrational states where $\text{KE}_\text{ini} = 1.0~\text{eV}$.
 The bond energy is defined as

 In all cases, the loss of energy of the molecule arises almost entirely via the relaxation of the vibrational state of the bond.
 This energy is primarily lost to the surface in the form of electron-hole pair excitations.
 However, some of the energy is instead transferred to the translational kinetic energy of the molecule upon scattering.
+This is evidence for EHP-mediated weak translation-vibration coupling, which has been previously observed in NO scattering experiments \cite{golibrzuch13}.
 By virtue of considering only a 2D model, energy transfer to other nuclear degrees of freedom such as the molecule's rotational motion is not considered \cite{golibrzuch13,shenvi09,serwatka20}.

-The loss of energy of the molecule to the surface electrons can be used to quantify the prevalence of nonadiabatic effects contributing to the dynamics, since energy can only be lost to the surface via nonadiabatic EHP excitation effects.
+The loss of energy of the molecule to the surface electrons, calculated as the change in $\langle H_\text{mol} \rangle$ over the scattering event, can be used to quantify the prevalence of nonadiabatic effects contributing to the dynamics, since energy can only be lost to the surface via nonadiabatic EHP excitation effects.
 In the $\nu_\text{ini}=3$ case, the molecule loses $0.1~\text{eV}$ to the surface electrons throughout the scattering process, whereas a higher initial vibrational state yields a much larger energy loss; $1.0~\text{eV}$ for $\nu_\text{ini}=11$ and $1.3~\text{eV}$ for $\nu_\text{ini}=16$.
 This can be rationalized via reference to Fig.~\ref{pot_cross}(b), where the energy of the $\nu = 16$ state is near to the energy of intersection between the neutral and charged potentials when the molecule is close to the surface.
 As a result, energy exchange processes between the molecule and the electrons in the surface are more accessible in comparison to when the molecule is initialized in a less excited state.
 When initialised in the $\nu_\text{ini}=3$ state, the molecule interacts comparatively weakly with the electronic states in the surface at all times throughout the scattering event.

 The energy lost by the molecule is also strongly dependent on its incoming kinetic energy.
 As demonstrated in Tbl.~\ref{energy_table} for a molecule initialized in the $\nu_\text{ini}=11$ state, the energy loss of the molecule to the EHPs is small for $\text{KE}_\text{ini}=0.2~\text{eV}$, but becomes significantly larger as $\text{KE}_\text{ini}$ increases.
 This behaviour is clarified by Fig.~\ref{pot_cross}(a), in which a large kinetic energy is required to climb the potential barrier before being able to strongly interact with the electrons in the surface.
 Furthermore, the energy transfer from the bond degree of freedom to the translational motion of the molecule, as mediated by the electrons in the surface, becomes proportionally larger with increasing $\text{KE}_\text{ini}$.